zaida04/g.js-self/README.md

 - `npm i`
 - `npm run bootstrap`
 - `npm run build`

-Then proceed to move the related dirs to your `node_modules`
+Then proceed to move the dist dirs from each package dir to your `node_modules`

 ### Documentation